This post was updated on April 3rd, 2023

-There’s no such thing as a supplement for PCOS, but inositols may be the next best thing.
+There’s no such thing as a supplement for PCOS, but inositol may be the next best thing.
 This article tells you what you need to know about these medicines.

-For inositol recommendations that are based on your specific health goals, take this PCOS inositol quiz.
+For product recommendations and dosages based on your specific health goals, take this PCOS inositol quiz.

 What Is Inositol?

 Inositols are a family of naturally occurring, vitamin-like compounds found in many foods.
-They play a vital role in cellular functioning and metabolism.
-This makes them important for fertility, mood regulation, and more.
+They play a vital role in many key aspects of health and fertility.

 The first controlled trial of inositols for PCOS was published in 1999 [1].
-Since then, there’s been great interest in two particular forms of inositol, myo-inositol, and D-chiro-inositol.
-It’s understood that imbalances in these inositols can cause insulin resistance in PCOS women [2-4].
-This is a problem because insulin resistance is one of the underlying causes of PCOS [5, 6].
+Since then, there’s been great interest in two particular forms of inositol: myo-inositol, and D-chiro-inositol.
+Imbalances in these inositols cause insulin resistance in women with PCOS.
+They may also account for the sex hormone imbalances that characterize this syndrome [2-4].

 Phytic acid is the main source of dietary inositol.
 Some of the best high-inositol foods for women with PCOS include [7]: